 This is a comfortable sleeping bag with more room to move around.
 Rectangular sleeping bags are less suitable for very cold temperatures because of the extra space.
 You lose the most heat from your head and neck.
 Since rectangular sleeping bags usually lack a hood, they are not suitable for use in sub-freezing temperatures, regardless of the provided comfort and limit temperatures.

 When buying a sleeping bag, you have the choice between down and synthetic insulation.
-For trekking or camping, we always recommend choosing down insulation.
-While it may be slightly more expensive, the natural filling of down offers numerous advantages.
+We recommend to choose down for trekking and camping.
+While it may be slightly more expensive, the natural filling of down offers numerous advantages:

-Down provides optimal temperature regulation, creating a comfortable sleeping environment.
-Synthetic insulation tends to be more humid.
-Furthermore, down can be compressed efficiently for minimal packing volume.
-You also need less down filling to achieve the same insulation as a synthetic-filled sleeping bag, reducing weight.
-Finally, down insulation lasts longer.
-Synthetic insulation loses its insulating properties every time you wash or compress it.
+• Last longer: since synthetic insulation loses insulation properties everty time you was or compress it.
 This means that a synthetic sleeping bag with a comfort temperature of -10 degrees may become unusable at sub-freezing temperatures within a few years.

 The main disadvantage of down insulation is that it dries poorly.
-During your trip, it's advisable to keep the sleeping bag dry.
+During your trip, it is advisable to keep the sleeping bag dry.

 Snowcountry advice: have your down sleeping bag professionally cleaned by a down washing service.